Key Takeaways

 The role of China and India in silk production

-• China ensures the majority of production thanks to its mulberry plantations and its ancestral know-how.
+- China provides the majority of production thanks to its mulberry plantations and its ancestral know-how.

-• India produces silks colored and decorated with typical patterns that are very popular (Kanjivaram silks, Patola silks, etc.).
+- India produces silks colored and decorated with highly prized typical patterns (Kanjivaram silks, Patola silks, etc.).

 The place of sericulture in the world economy

-• China and India nevertheless remain the leaders in the raw silk market.
+- China and India nevertheless remain the market leaders for raw silk.

 Challenges and future of silk